mpolosak/game-of-life/README.md

 ```
 ## Running
 Run by typing *game-of-life* into terminal.
-Type in *game-of-life* to see allowed options.
+Type in *game-of-life -h* to see allowed options.
 Press tab if you want to stop simulation and draw blocks of board using mouse.
 Press Enter or Tab to start end drawing and start simulation.
 End simulation by pressing Escape.